 The steel version weighs in at 76g(head only) and the carbon 46g(head only), which is roughly 40% lighter.
-And to put that into perspective, as mentioned previously, the carbon weighs 54g on a nato.
+And to put that into perspective, as mentioned previously, the carbon weighs 54g on a Military strap.
 Both cases are 42.5mm wide 13.4mm thick and 45mm lug to lug.

 Be sure to follow Chris on Instagram here @fadedbezel.